Journey to Trailwork

 Building Trail

-The first days of actual trail building came in May 2025, led by employees of Santa Cruz Mountains Trail Stewardship (SCMTS).
+The first days of actual trail building came in May 2025, a year after I retired.
+Those early days were led by employees of Santa Cruz Mountains Trail Stewardship (SCMTS).
+Jeff would come out too.
 These trail building professionals were also experts at showing the ropes to first timers like me.
 I came back day after day to learn from Justin and then Andrew, getting to know these awesome guys, the other regular volunteers, and the one-timers looking for something new or fulfilling a high school graduation requirement.

-I think that shows the strength of his character and his attitude toward the work that he does.
+I think that showed the strength of his character and his attitude toward the work that he does.
 These were great guys to learn from.

 Stepping Up

 We had a good group of regulars in the beginning -- Sofia, Megan, Eli, Norbert.
-This turned to Rachel, Mark, Neli, and Chris toward the end of the project.
+That group evolved to Rachel, Mark, Neli, and Chris toward the end of the project.
 Every day out there was special in its challenge and its landscape.
-I learned so much about not just the mechanics of trail building, but about connections with people that can come so easily.
+I learned so much about not just the mechanics of trail building, but about connections with people that can come so easily, and that every person as an interesting story.

 I started sending updates to the County employees and fellow volunteers at some point over the summer.
 I would use my Strava data to see where along the trail I spent the most time and distance, annotate a map, and send it with the email.
 In the fall, I shot some time-lapse videos of doing sections of the trail.
 It was hot out there!
 I then got the idea to shoot before and after video walkthroughs of the section of the trail we would work on each day.
 It was easy to synchronize them in DaVinci Resolve and it made for a fun memory of that day, and of the overall project.